 - Complimentary in-room high speed internet access

 - Several complimentary meeting spaces for informal or prearranged evening conversations and meetings among Summer Institute participants

 - Complimentary shuttle service to and from Duke Divinity School

 - Airport shuttle (for an additional charge of $40 per person each way)

 If you would like to share a room with two queen beds (reducing your housing costs to $42 per night per person plus tax) but do not have a roommate, please contact us at firstname.lastname@example.org.
 We will gladly put you in touch with other participants who are seeking a roommate.

 Lunch and dinner will be served buffet style each day, Tuesday–Friday, with the exception of Thursday dinner which is on your own.
 Monday’s dinner and Saturday’s lunch are also included in the meal plan.
 A light continental breakfast will be provided each morning, Tuesday–Saturday.
 Additional options for purchasing a casual breakfast will be included in your participant packet.

 The nearest airport is the Raleigh-Durham International Airport (RDU), a 20-minute drive to Duke University.
 Many area hotels offer shuttle service to and from the hotel.
 Super Shuttle Service runs from RDU airport to Duke University and the surrounding area.
 You can make a reservation online prior to your arrival to Duke (provided you have a credit card).
 There will also be taxi cabs waiting outside each terminal of the airport.

 The Durham Train Station offers Amtrak service to and from Charlotte, Raleigh, Washington DC, and New York City and points in between.
 Make reservations in advance online or by phone.

-We are no longer accepting applications for the 2013 Summer Institute.
+We are no longer accepting applications for the 2015 Summer Institute for Reconciliation.